roloff-it/crypto/Readme.md

-Crypto
+crypto

-A very simple encryption and decryption program for educational purposes only.
+Simple encryption for training purposes only.